maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 $$ W(s) = \max_{s' \in \\, t(s)} \min_{s' \in \\, t(s)} W(s'). $$

-Here, $W : S \to \\{ 0, \\, 1 \\} $ maps state information (including the number of items remaining and player turn) to whether the player whose turn it is at $s$ would win under optimal play, with $t$ being the transition function of the inductive graph over this game's states.
+Here, $W : S \to \\{ 0, \\, 1 \\} $ maps state information (including the number of items remaining and player turn) to whether the player whose turn it is at $s$ would win under optimal play, with $t$ being the transition function of the implicit graph over this game's states.
 This uses the implementation from the previous example.

 {{< highlight plaintext "lineNos=true, lineNoStart=1" >}}